Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Getting Around Isle of Skye

-Many of the top things to do on Isle of Skye can be reached by bus – and for our trip, we relied solely on buses, tours and ferries to get around.
-That said, bus schedules are limited and vary by day of week and season, so it is essential to consult current timetables when making plans.
+Many of the top things to do on Isle of Skye can be reached by bus.
+For our trip, we relied solely on buses, tours and ferries to get around.

 Where To Stay on Isle of Skye

-Travelers with a car might opt to stay in a remote location, but for those using Isle of Skye buses or plan to join Skye Tours, should stay in Portree.
+Travelers with a car might opt for a remote location, but for those using Isle of Skye buses or plan to join tours, should stay in Portree.
+Before making your reservation, be sure to read our advice for Finding Cheap Hotels

 Cuillin Hills Hotel